 Don't get bogged down by all the words on that page, though.
 Click on the links in the upper right-hand side of the page (or the three horizontal bars, if you're on a mobile device) to see why AboutFace is the name to know.
 For example, in the Shop with Us section, you'll find links for why you should partner with them: their A+ rating with the BBB, toll-free number for any questions you may have, and a description of other benefits are all there.
 Also, according to that page, AboutFace offers more than mystery shopping - you can also take advantage of opportunities in field research, focus groups, even product demonstrations.

 You also want to check out the Resources tab.
 Whether you decide to work with AboutFace or through a different mystery shopping provider, the information AboutFace offers can help you be successful.
-From how to use mobile devices to choose available shopping opportunities or submit reports, to the basic steps for how to have a successful evaluation, you'll go into the working relationship knowing exactly what's expected of you.
+From using mobile devices to choose available shopping opportunities & submit reports, to the basic steps for how to have a successful evaluation, you'll go into the working relationship knowing exactly what's expected of you.
 They don't want there to be any "mystery" involved when it comes to turning in your work, so they give their shoppers clear expectations from the start.

 AboutFace has a great reputation among mystery shoppers for high-quality shops, excellent shopper support, and on-time payments.
 Combined with an A+ rating from the Better Business Bureau, those marks of success mean that AboutFace should be at the top of your list when deciding which mystery shopping provider to choose as your partner.